bhimsen92/url-shortener/README.md

 multiple machines as 2 machines can generate same timestamp when requested at the same time.
 So to avoid that we can append a machine id to the timestamp.
 But still we have a problem, if the service receives 100s requests in a given second/millisecond, timestamp+machine_id is not going to give us a unique number.
 So to avoid that, we need to append a counter to timestamp+machine_id string.

-Now we don't want to this string to be big.
+Now we don't want this string to be big.
 The generated string which is a number should fit inside a 64 bit number.
 So we can slice up 64 bit number into 3 parts and assign each part to timestamp, machine id and counter.

 First 41 bits is for timestamp, this gives 69 years(2^41 seconds) worth of time before it overflows.
-Next 10 buts is for machine id.
+Next 10 bits is for machine id.
 This gives us opportunity to extend the snowflake service to 2^10 instances.
 The rest can be given to counter(2^13).
 So within a microsecond, the service can handle up to 2^13 requests.

 The python code for the above logic can be found [here](snowflake/id_generator.py)